UPSC Exam > UPSC Notes > Indian Polity for UPSC CSE > NCERT Solutions - Equality

 NCERT Solutions for Class 11 Political Science - Equality

-Q1: Some people argue that inequality is natural while others maintain that it is equality which is natural and the inequalities. which we notice around us are created by society.
+Q1: Some people argue that inequality is natural, while others maintain that it is equality which is natural and the inequalities which we notice around us are created by society.
 Which view do you support?
 Give reasons.

 Q2: There is a view that absolute economic equality is neither possible nor desirable.
 It is argued that the most a society can do is to try and reduce the gaps between the richest and poorest members of society.
 Do you agree?

-Ans: Any answer supported with argument or explanation would solve the purpose.
+Ans: Any answer supported with an argument or explanation would solve the purpose.
 It is strongly recommended that you prepare the solution on your own.
 However, a sample solution has been provided for your reference:

 Q3: Match the following concepts with appropriate instances: